I will put enmities between thee and the woman,

 καὶ εὐλογημένος ὁ καρπὸς τῆς κοιλίας σου

 This word is employed on only one other occasion in the New Testament, and that being regarding the Kingdom of Heaven: “Blessed (Εὐλογημένη) be the kingdom of our father David that cometh: Hosanna in the highest” (Mk 11:10).
 The word eulogemene is derived from the verb eulogeo (εὐλογέω).
-The evangelist is evidently drawing a parallel between Mary and the Kingdom of God to explain how it is that the mother of our Lord is blessed together with her divine Son.
+The evangelist is evidently drawing a parallel between Mary and the Kingdom of God to explain how it is that the mother of our Lord is blessed together with her divine Son in his humanity.

 Mary’s blessed state is intended to mean much more than having been favoured by God to be the mother of Jesus and having cause to be happy because of this divine privilege.
 Luke doesn’t use makaria, which literally means “happy”.
 Elizabeth isn’t merely praising Mary for having become the mother of her Lord.
 Rather, Mary’s blessedness must do with her personal affinity with her Son in a spiritual and mystical way.
 God rules in Mary’s soul as much as Christ’s divinity rules his humanity and takes charge of his human soul.
 God is the ruler of our Blessed Lady’s soul no less than He is the ruler of His heavenly kingdom.